dgerrells/advent-of-code/src/day4/readme.md

 Many steps but this ended up just being `String.fromCharCode((({letter}.charCodeAt(0) - 97 + {sector number}) % 26) + 97)`.
 I found that this gave the right solution but I am missing some test coverage.
 I do like the simplicity of this function but there could be an improvement by using a for loop and exiting early but this doesn't use for loops which is fun.

 Ok, commit and than off to write some tests.

+Wrote a few tests and then looked into generative testing...oh boi it is interesting.
+I want to use [ava-check](https://github.com/leebyron/testcheck-js/tree/master/integrations/ava-check) a plugin for the test runner we use that gives us acess to [testcheck](https://github.com/leebyron/testcheck-js) which is a dope generative testing framework.

+See, the first part of this problem is kinda like a sort so one of the properties we could test is that processing the encrypted name twice should be the same as processing it once.
+Same with the checksum.
+We could also have a property where if a number > 0 is returned, it should be the same as the sector number as the only time we don't get 0 is if the sector number is valid.

+There are other ideas I have but due to time constrains I am going to move on and maybe come back to this.